LoopThrough-i-j/AI-powered-FlappyBIrd/README.md

 # AI-powered-FlappyBird
 A Flappy Bird Game Trained( With Genetic algorithm for 10 Generations to a max of Score 30) to play by itself or user.
-Either Use the trained model to play the game or Train a model before playing.
+Either Use the trained model to play the game or Train a model before playing.<br>
 **Note:** The model is set for the current playing conditions and might vary with different conditions.

 ![./avg_fitness.svg](avg_fitness.svg)